t-p-r/asimon/README.md

 **A:** ASIMON offers a subset of the [Polygon](https://polygon.codeforces.com/) problem preparation system.
 Many features of the latter are not supported, including:
 - a GUI
+- support for validators
-- validator support
+- support for writing statements and solutions
--
+- and then some ...

-However, there are reasons you may want to ASIMON:
+However, there are reasons you may want to use ASIMON:
 - Local hosting.
 - Very gentle learning curve.
 - Full control (and responsibility!) over what you do.